ProjectSerenity/firefly/README.md

 Once Bazel and the above host tools are prepared, the following commands are common:

 - `bazel build //kernel`:     Build the kernel binary.
 - `bazel build //:image`:     Build a bootable Firefly disk image.
+- `bazel test //...`:         Run all tests.
+- `bazel run //:update-deps`: Update managed dependencies.
 - `bazel run //:qemu`:        Build a bootable disk image and run it in Qemu.

 ## FAQ